bhyang/replab/README.md

 ```

 ## RL

-This code is heavily based off of RLKit, available here: https://github.com/vitchyr/rlkit, and a modified Viskit repo, available here: https://github.com/vitchyr/viskit.
+This is the code for training and evaluating RL algorithms on REPLAB cells.
+This is heavily based off of RLKit, available here: https://github.com/vitchyr/rlkit, and a modified Viskit repo, available here: https://github.com/vitchyr/viskit.

 ### Directory Structure
+Reinforcement Learning on REPLAB files are located in two places: ``/root/ros_ws/rl_scripts/`` and ``/root/ros_ws/src/replab_rl/``.

-This directory only contains a pip package that has the OpenAI Gym Environment for REPLAB and a file in the ``src`` directory that allows us to communicate with ROS through Python3.
+``/root/ros_ws/src/replab_rl/`` contains two folders, ``gym-replab``, a pip package that has the OpenAI Gym Environment for REPLAB and ``src``, which contains a file that allows us to communicate with ROS through Python3.
 The actual RL scripts are located in ``/root/ros_ws/rl_scripts/``, which contains two folders: ``rlkit`` and ``viskit``. ``rlkit`` contains the base code from the RLKit repository, and modified example scripts for both fixed and randomized reaching tasks. ``viskit`` contains code from the Viskit repository.

 ### Prerequisites

 To train or evaluate a model on a REPLAB cell, you must first run two scripts in the docker container.

-In one window (or tmux session), run
+In one window, run

 ``` sh /root/ros_ws/start.sh ``` to start communicating with the MoveIt commander.